About Sarvodaya Institute

 Come learn from us by visiting our demonstration gardens, coming by our Nursery, or attending any of our events and workshops.
 Learn with us monthly and support our work by becoming a Supporting Member.
 Members receive our Monthly Online Gardening Lesson for free with their membership.

-We now maintain three demonstration gardens: Sarvodaya Farms, The Growing Commons and The Growing Home.
-Through these gardens we work towards the revitalization and healing of this Earth, recognizing that healing of people and soil as one life and body.
+Through our gardens we work towards the revitalization and healing of this Earth, recognizing that healing of people and soil as one life and body.

 Our Logo